Saqib2000510/Retail-Sales-Analysis-Using-SQL/README.md

 j.
 Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17).

 ![image](https://github.com/user-attachments/assets/a22e67b6-3538-40bb-99e0-13d9ae6a870a)

+# Findings:

+**Customer Demographics:** Customers belong to different age groups, and sales are spread across categories like Clothing and Beauty.

+**High-Value Transactions:** Some sales exceeded 1000, showing significant purchases.

+**Sales Trends:** Monthly sales vary, highlighting peak seasons.

+**Customer Insights:** Top customers and popular product categories were identified.

+# Conclusion:

+This project provides a hands-on introduction to SQL for data analysis, including database setup, data cleaning, and analysis.
+The insights gained, like sales patterns, customer behavior, and product performance, can support better business decisions.